Who should or

 bounce.

-Be sure you are the type of student who can understand and follow
+Be sure you are the type of student who can understand

-written directions.
-Not everyone is
+and follow written directions.
+Not

-good at this.
-Some people are auditory
+everyone is good at this.
+Some people

-If you tend to procrastinate or lose track of deadlines, you should not
+If you tend to procrastinate or lose track of

-take this course online.
+deadlines, you should not take this course online.